President Trump blasts Democrats, James Comey and the media in campaign-style rally

 The president's absence at the White House Correspondents' dinner marks the second year in a row that he has decided to skip it in favor of a campaign-style rally in a state key to his electoral victory in 2016.

-President Trump tweeted this morning that he was looking forward to being in the "great state of Michigan" and touted what he called "major business expansion" there.
+Trump tweeted Saturday morning that he was looking forward to being in the "great state of Michigan" and touted what he called "major business expansion" there.

-The rally will be Trump's 11th in Michigan since the beginning of the 2016 presidential race, according to his campaign, and the fifth in the Detroit area.
+The rally was Trump's 11th in Michigan since the beginning of the 2016 presidential race, according to his campaign, and the fifth in the Detroit area.

 "While the fake news media will be celebrating themselves with the denizens of Washington society in the swamp that evening, President Trump will be in a completely different Washington, celebrating our national economic revival with patriotic Americans," said Micahel Glassner, chief operating officer for the Trump campaign, in a statement announcing the event, referring to Washington, Michigan.